 Mercy Hostel Dormitory Room

 I stayed in an all-female dormitory room which is equipped with good air conditioning and sturdy double beds attached to the wall.
 The wooden panel that serves as the headboard also provided a little privacy.
-Not like the dorm rooms, I stayed in before which had open bunk beds.
-I still prefer a little bit privacy even if I’m staying in a dormitory room.
+Not like the dorm rooms I stayed in before which had open bunk beds.
+I still prefer a little bit of privacy even if I’m staying in a dormitory room.

 The bed was really amazing and cozy as well as the pillows.
 Near hotel quality, I must say!

 The shared shower (for female use only) was clean and spacious.
 There is a separate cubicle for every shower and toilet.
 Hair dryers are also available, which is very very rare for a hostel.
 The WiFi was fast and available throughout the hostel.
 There’s also a billiards/snooker table in the common area as well as a shared lounge and kitchen.

 There are free water and coffee in the shared kitchen and you are also allowed to cook or use the fridge if you want to.
 There is also a separate laundry area at the back.

 As for the pool, well I can’t technically say it’s a pool because it was so shallow.
 But when I got there, a few westerners were dipping in it probably because it was so hot and humid that time.

 Overall, the facilities are clean and well-maintained.
 Not surprising that they get high reviews because of it.

 The reception staff was also very kind to help me with directions and maps are available for free too.
 Even if I only stayed there for a night, staying in Mercy Hostel was still a good value for money.